Hugh Grant, Priyanka Chopra Jonas and Tom Hiddleston among Bafta presenters

 — BAFTA (@BAFTA) April 6, 2021

-The Duke of Cambridge will make another appearance, this time to deliver a speech via video celebrating the resilience of the film industry over the past year.
+William will also deliver a speech via video celebrating the resilience of the film industry over the past year.

-The show will also feature performances by Liam Payne, who will appear alongside his augmented reality (AR) avatar, Celeste, and Odom Jr and Corinne Bailey Rae.
+Road movie Nomadland and coming-of-age drama Rocks lead the diverse nominations, where four female film-makers are in the running for the best director prize.

-The programme will also feature exclusive footage from upcoming films due to be released in cinemas later this year.
+Chadwick Boseman has received a posthumous Bafta nomination for his performance as an ambitious trumpeter in Ma Rainey’s Black Bottom.

 The EE Bafta Film Awards Opening Night will air on April 10 at 8pm on BBC Two.